anoer84/PDFANOE/README.md

 # PDFANOE
 Knowledge share and transfer.
-Always and for ever.
+None of this belongs to me